Phonicmas/BiotechExpansionWarhammer40k/README.md

 6. Marks of chaos? (genes?)
 7. Astropaths & navigators?
 8. Black carapace works and overwrites warcasket trait from VFE pirates - allowing work.
-9. A path for each chaos god (except khorne obviously)
-10. Genestealer?
+9. Genestealer?

-## To do
+## To do (Not ordered)
 1. Fix psytrainer quest reward giving access without psyker gene.
-2. Add actual secondary heart to secondary heart - meaning second blood pumping source? - PAUSED
-3. Make psyker spawn with psycasts (vanilla)
+2. Make secondary heart carriers survive losing main heart.
-4. Fix culture/ideo part
+3. Fix culture/ideo part - try make it the same ideo for all imperial factions.
-5. Factoin; Caravans, visits ect. title system from royalty
+4. Factoin; Caravans, visits ect. title system from royalty.
+5. Chaos genes.

 ## Genes
 First 19 gene-seed have a complexity of 2, all 3 primaris have a complexity of 4 and requires 1 archite capsule.

+### Base Space Marine
 1. Secondary Heart

     *Multiplies blood pumping by 1.4

     *Increase max health points by 20

-    *Makes you sterile and sets fertility to 0

     *Suppresses: Kind and slowpoke